pbek/QOwnNotes/doc/checkspelling.rst

 - Once the file is loaded, right-click and **Save Page as..** to download the dictionary to your computer.

 Note:
-- If you can't find your language in this table then unfortunately a dictionary for it doesn't exist in the Libreoffice files.
+- If you can't find your language in this table then unfortunately a dictionary for it doesn't exist in the LibreOffice files.
 - If you want to create a dictionary, go `here <https://wiki.documentfoundation.org/Development/Dictionaries>`_